 The education system in South Australia

 The education system in South Australia consists of 3 stages - preschool, primary school and secondary school, and tertiary education.

-- Preschool (or kindergarten): preschool is not compulsory in South Australia but it’s recommended to help your child develop skills in preparation for school.
-Many government and non-government schools offer preschool programs as well as primary and secondary education.
+Preschool (or kindergarten) is not compulsory in South Australia but it’s recommended to help children develop skills in preparation for primary school.

 All young people between the ages of 16 and 17 years must attend full-time schooling, training or work for at least 25 hours per week.

-South Australia also offers international students the opportunity to study and live in South Australia.
+South Australia also offers international students the opportunity to study and live in here.